otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    this section):
    * secret key `i` (57 bytes).
    * public key `I`.
-2. Generate a 4-byte instance tag to use as the sender's instance tag.
+1. Generate a 4-byte instance tag to use as the sender's instance tag.
    Additional messages in this conversation will continue to use this tag as the sender's instance tag.
 Also, this tag is used to filter future received messages.
 Messages intended for this instance of the client will have this number as the receiver's instance tag.
-3. Concatenate the User Profile previously generated.
+1. Add the User Profile previously generated.

 To verify a DAKE-1 message:

-3. Validate the User Profile, as defined in [Validating a User Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-a-user-profile) section of the OTRv4 specification.
+1. Validate the User Profile, as defined in [Validating a User Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-a-user-profile) section of the OTRv4 specification.
-2. Verify that the point `I` received is on curve Ed448.
+1. Verify that the point `I` received is on curve Ed448.
 See [Verifying that a point is on the curve](https://github.com/otrv4/otrv4/blob/master/otrv4.md#verifying-that-a-point-is-on-the-curve) section of the OTRv4 specification for details.

-An DAKE-1 message is an OTRv4 Prekey Server message encoded as:
+A DAKE-1 message is an OTRv4 Prekey Server message encoded as:

 ```
 Message type (BYTE)
   The message has type 0x01.

 Sender's instance tag (INT)
-  The instance tag of the person sending this message.
+  The instance tag of the client sending this message.

 Sender's User Profile (USER-PROF)
   As described in the section "Creating a User Profile" of the OTRv4